-Figure 15.
-Heatmaps of Lake colour (Forel-ULE, derived from LWLR) for two selected lakes in Sweden: left: Lake Galten (brown lake) and Lake Jungfrun (blue lake)
+Figure 1717.
+Heatmaps of Lake colour (Forel-ULE, derived from LWLR) for two selected lakes in Sweden: left: Lake Galten (brown lake) and Lake Jungfrun (blue lake).
+Data from CDRP V1.1.

-Figure 16.
-Heatmaps of Forel_ULE (derived from LWLR), LIE ECV and LSWT ECV for Lake Glan in Sweden.
+Figure 1818.
+Heatmaps of Forel\ULE (derived from LWLR), LIE ECV and LSWT ECV for Lake Glan in Sweden.
+Data from CDRP V1.1.